How a Smart Assistant App Turns Poker into a Math Problem

 Assistant hint-bot | Low: you still click every action | Full | High |

-How to Get the Most: Quick Checklist
+How to Get the Most: Quick Checklist (usage of poker cheating app)

 Limit sessions to 60-90 min.
 A perfectly steady pattern longer than two hours invites reports.